Loyal B. Stearns: Political career

 Stearns was elected to the Oregon House of Representatives in 1878 as a Republican.
 He represented District 38 which at that time was located entirely within Multnomah County, and included Portland.
 His father Daniel Stearns served in the House previously, and then served in the state senate following Loyal's one session in the Oregon Legislative Assembly.
 Loyal Stearns then served as Portland’s police judge from January 1879 to 1882 followed by election to the office of city attorney.
 After a short time in that position, he was elected to a seat on Multnomah County’s court, and served from June 1882 to 1885.
 In 1885, he became a judge for the Oregon circuit court where he remained until 1898.
 Governor Zenas Ferry Moody appointed him to the position, and Stearns won election to a full-term and then re-election until retiring from the bench.

 Later years and family

 On June 19, 1883, he married Mary Frances Hoyt, and they had one daughter together.
 Stearns worked in the real estate business following his judicial career.
 Mary, the daughter of Captain Richard Hoyt, died in 1933.
 Loyal Stearns died on June 2, 1936, at the age of 83.

+The Loyal B. Stearns Memorial Fountain in Washington Park was built in honor of Stearns.
+He is also the namesake of the nearby Stearns Canyon.